laravel/docs/facades.md

 	}

-We need to be able to resolve this class from the IoC container.
+We need to be able to resolve this class from the service container.
 So, let's add a binding to a service provider:

 	App::bind('payment', function()
 	{